 What Costs Qualify for the SME Scheme?

-R&D costs can be broadly broken down into three categories; Staff, Stuff and Subcons.
+R&D costs can be broadly broken down into four categories; Staff, Software, Consumables and Third Parties.

-Subcons are people who you pay to do R&D that are not on your payroll, such as other companies, technical consultants and agency staff; you only get 65% of these cost as qualifying expenditure.
+Third Parties are people who you pay to do R&D that are not on your payroll, such as other companies, technical consultants and agency staff; generally, you only get 65% of these cost as qualifying expenditure.